MS NOW

+MS NOW (formerly MSNBC) is an American cable news channel owned by Versant.
+The channel primarily broadcasts rolling news coverage and opinion journalism.
+Its studios are in Versant's world headquarters at 229 West 43rd Street, New York City.
+It also maintains a bureau in Washington, D.C., co-located with that of former parent division NBC News, while technical operations are handled from CNBC's studios in Englewood Cliffs, New Jersey.

+Among cable news channels, the company is ranked second in ratings, well behind Fox News, but ahead of CNN.
+As of July 2026, The Rachel Maddow Show on MS NOW was the 7th ranked news program by number of viewers; the top 6 were all on Fox News.

-The channel was first established in 1996 as a joint venture between NBC News and Microsoft (with its original name being a portmanteau of MSN and NBC), encompassing the channel and the news portal MSNBC.com.
-Microsoft divested its stake in the channel in 2005, followed by the website in 2012; the website was subsequently rebranded as NBCNews.com, and MSNBC.com was later taken over by the cable channel's editorial staff.
+The channel was established in 1996 as MSNBC, a joint venture between NBC News and Microsoft (with its name being a portmanteau of "MSN" and "NBC") that encompassed the cable channel and the web portal MSNBC.com.
+Microsoft divested its stake in the TV channel in 2005, followed by the website in 2012; the website was subsequently rebranded as NBCNews.com, and MSNBC.com was later relaunched to focus on editorial content from the network's personalities and programming.

 It initially focused on rolling news coverage, including long-form reports, interactive programs, and stories contributed by the local news departments of NBC's affiliates.
-By the late 2000s, the network shifted to primarily airing opinion-based programming featuring liberal commentators such as Keith Olbermann, Chris Matthews, David Gregory, Ed Schultz, and Rachel Maddow; in 2010, MSNBC surpassed CNN in primetime and overall viewership for the first time since 2001.
+By the late 2000s, the network shifted to primarily opinion journalism featuring liberal commentators such as Keith Olbermann, Chris Matthews, David Gregory, Ed Schultz, and Rachel Maddow; in 2010, MSNBC surpassed CNN in primetime and overall viewership for the first time since 2001.
 In the mid-2010s, amid a decline in viewership, MSNBC concentrated on hard news coverage, and added programs incorporating NBC News personalities.

-Under new leadership in the 2020s, MSNBC began reducing its reliance on NBC News personalities and resources.
-In 2025, with NBCUniversal preparing to spin off most of its cable networks as a new company known as Versant, MSNBC began to separate itself from the NBCUniversal News Group and rebranded on November 15, 2025, as "MS NOW" (a backronym of "My Source [for] News, Opinion, [and the] World"), while also relocating from 30 Rockefeller Plaza to Versant's interim facilities at 229 West 43rd Street.
+Under new leadership in the 2020s, MSNBC began reducing its reliance on NBC News personalities, and expanded its own newsgathering resources.
+In November 2025, ahead of the corporate spin-off of Versant by Comcast, MSNBC separated itself from NBCUniversal Media Group and rebranded as "MS NOW" (a backronym of "My Source [for] News, Opinion, [and the] World").

-In the second quarter of 2025, it was the second most-watched cable news network, averaging 596,000 total day viewers, behind rival Fox News, which averaged 1.632 million viewers, and ahead of CNN, which averaged 406,000 viewers.
-In the key Adult 24-54 demographic, the channel averaged 57,000 total day viewers, behind rival networks Fox News, which averaged 202,000 viewers, and CNN, which averaged 71,000 viewers.
-In that same quarter, The Rachel Maddow Show was the only non-Fox News show to appear in the quarter's top 15 cable news programs, both by total viewers and the A24-54 demo.
+Programming is simulcast on SiriusXM and via TuneIn.
+Content is also provided via a YouTube channel and a streaming service with live streaming of the channel.

 History

-Development

-MSNBC was established in 1996 under a strategic partnership between NBC and Microsoft.
-NBC executive Tom Rogers was instrumental in developing the partnership.
-James Kinsella, a Microsoft executive, served as president of the online component, MSNBC.com, and represented the technology company in the joint venture.
-Microsoft invested $221 million for a 50 percent share of the cable channel.
-MSNBC and Microsoft shared the cost of a $200 million newsroom in Secaucus, New Jersey, for msnbc.com.
-The network took over the channel space of NBC's two-year-old America's Talking (AT) network, although in most cases cable carriage had to be negotiated with providers who had never carried AT.